Coping with special occasions

-Many of us associate events such as Christmas or Eid with seeing family and friends, parties and lots of eating and drinking.
+Many of us associate events such as religious holidays with seeing family and friends, parties and lots of eating and drinking.
 It is a time of celebration.

 But when you have cancer, you might tire more easily.
 Your cancer or treatment may mean that you have trouble joining in with all the festive eating and drinking.

 Eating and drinking

 Many people who have cancer have few or no problems with eating.
 But some do.
 These can include:

 At religious holidays or other events, you might have added pressure from friends and family who want you to eat something when you might not want to.

 There are a few things you can do to deal with eating problems.
 You can still join in even if you can’t eat as much as normal.

 Talk to your doctor or nurse before special occasions if you have a specific problem.
 For example, if you feel sick, you might need to ensure you have enough anti sickness medicines for the whole day.